ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/RavenDB-cli.markdown

 ```

 - RavenDB can operate as service/daemon without console input.
-It is possible to access the cli through the provided `rvn` (use `rvn.exe` in windows) application as follows:
+It is possible to access the CLI through provided `rvn` (`rvn.exe` in windows) tool included in each distribution package as follows:
 ```
 rvn admin-channel [RavenDB process Id]
 ```
-*The rvn executable can be found in the distribution package (under 'Server' directory)*
+*The rvn executable can be found in the distribution package under 'Server' directory*

 - ***rvn admin-channel*** uses [Named Pipe Connection](https://en.wikipedia.org/wiki/Named_pipe) and can connect to RavenDB CLI only when running on the same machine as the server (and with appropriate privileges).